chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 I *think* that will pull the updates.
 Let me know if not.

+> At this point, you may want to refocus VS Code's attention on your new `chhsinnovation.github.io.git` folder, so you can see all the files in the left-side *Explorer* pane.
+Go to the `File` menu, select `Open Folder`, and navigate to the `chhsinnovation.github.io.git` folder on your computer.

 ## Running the code

 With your terminal now pointed to the code's folder, run the following command to install the app's Javascript dependencies.